aravindarc/aravinda-kumar/docs/GoLang/generics.md

 But we will have to wait and see how standards and behaviours emerge in the community arund generics.

-## Why did golang choose Square Brackets for generics though?😓
+## Why did golang had to choose Square Brackets for generics though?😓

 Java uses `< >` angle brackets for generics, golang could have followed the same, this whole thing with square brackets might make the general appearance of the go program a little confusing and alien looking considering arrays also use